steve192/salary-tracker/README.md

 3. Open http://localhost:8000 and log create your initial user.

 5. Go to admin settings and add an inflation index.
-Then press refresh to download current inflation data
+Data will download automatically.
-6. Go to your personal settings and apply the inflation index you just downloaded
+6. Go to your personal settings and apply the inflation index you just added
 6. Add employers and salary entries from the dashboard.
 The chart updates immediately based on the stored data.

 ## Ready to use docker-compose